axcore/metrosigns/README.rst

 The mod includes:

 * Semi-realistic signage from twenty major cities - the London Underground, the Paris Metro, the New York Subway - and more!
-* Line number signs from 1-99, using the colour scheme established by `advtrains_subwayblocks <https://git.gpcf.eu/?p=advtrains_subwayblocks.git>`__
+* Line and platform number signs from 1-99
-* Platform signs from 1-99
 * A sign-writing machine (for use in survival mode)
 * Nodes from `advtrains_subwayblocks <https://git.gpcf.eu/?p=advtrains_subwayblocks.git>`__ and `trainblocks <https://github.com/maxhipp/trainblocks_bc>`__, if those mods aren't already loaded
-* Over 1300 items in total
+* Over 1400 items in total

 The mod includes and builds on material from the following mods: